 As may be further articulated in prior years' Operating Plans, the ongoing and/or contemplated purposes of this District for 2024 include financing, acquisition, construction, completion, installation, replacement and/or operation and maintenance of all of the services and public improvements allowed under Colorado law for business improvement districts.
-Specific improvements and services the District provides include parking facilities, roadways, lighting, driveways, public utilities and landscaping consistent with prior years' activities.
+Specific improvements and services provided by the District include parking facilities, roadways, lighting, driveways, public utilities and landscaping consistent with prior years' activities.